Poison Ivy (character): Batman

 In Detective Comics (vol. 2) #14 (January 2013), Ivy kisses Batman, trying to gain control over him via her toxins, and saying, “You're the only one for me Batman, you know that right?
 Nobody else even comes close.
 Not anybody.”
 Rather than using an antidote, he rigs his visor to show him certain set of visual stimuli that will effectively erase his short-term memory, thereby erasing any commands she gives him as well.
 Aware of his resistance, she tries to appeal to his sense of morality.

 In Gothtopia, Batman comes to her rescue when he realizes she was telling him the truth, even though he put her in Arkham.
 First she punches him for not believing her claims, and then she kisses him for coming to her rescue, poisoning him with her mind control toxin.
 Resisting it, he warns that they would be best off helping each other for now.
 Thanks to her own resistance and the kiss he received, both Batman and Ivy become immune to Scarecrow's gas effect.

 In the 2021 Fear State Comic Series, Batman: 113 features an exploration into Batman's mind and shows Poison Ivy kissing him, alongside both Catwoman and Talia al Ghul seemingly confirming towards a past relationship between the two characters in the current canon universe.
 In the thirteenth issue of the Poison Ivy Solo Series, Bruce refers to their past romantic relationship when talking to Pamela once she returns to Gotham.

 The relationship even briefly deviated from the Batman/Ivy relationship into a Bruce/Pamela one when, in the comic series Batman: Gotham Knights, he helps her return to normal.

-In Batman: The Long Halloween, Bruce and Ivy engage in a sexually implied relationship during the three month time period Bruce was under her mind control as instructed by mob boss Carmine Falcone.
+In Batman: The Long Halloween, Bruce and Ivy engage in an implied sexual relationship during the three month time period Bruce was under her mind control as instructed by mob boss Carmine Falcone.